 Brussels, the capital of Belgium has several train stations.
 The Eurostar leaves from its own terminal building at the Brussels Midi train station.
 From here, approximately every 2 hours, you can catch a direct train to London.
 From Paris, it is even as frequent as once every half hour during peak time.

 In Brussels, you need to swipe your ticket to get access to the international terminal at the train station.
-From there, your bag gets scanned and you walk through security gates.
+From there, your bag gets scanned and you walk through the security gates.

-You can bring bottles of water, 1l containers of shampoo and all the other stuff that is restricted when you fly hand luggage only.
+You can bring bottles of water, 1l container of shampoo and all the other stuff that is restricted when you fly hand luggage only.
 Obviously, the same safety precautions apply for traveling with weapons.
 Check the website for what you can or can’t bring on the train to London.